• Skip to primary navigation

 The ingredients for a pasta salad in a large bow.

-I started making this salad by chopping the imitation crab up into chunks.
-Even though the shrimp is small I still chopped them up a bit also.
+I started making this salad by chopping the imitation crab meat up into chunks and placing the chunks into a large mixing bowl.
+Even though the shrimp is small I still chopped them up a bit.
 You will want to make sure everything is bite-sized that way you can get a little of everything in a bite.

-While I'm getting everything ready for the salad I had the radiatore noodles cooking on the stove according to the directions on the box.
-If you can't find raiatore noodles then rotini noodles will work.
+While getting everything ready for the salad I had the radiatore noodles cooking on the stove according to the cooking process on the box.
+If you can't find radiatore noodles then rotini noodles will work.

-I add a little olive oil to the pasta so the noodles wouldn't stick together however you could add butter as well.
 Along with cutting up the crab and shrimp I also cut up celery, onion, and fresh parsley to go into this pasta salad.
+Bring more color to this seafood pasta by adding in some red bell pepper.
+Or change the white onion for a red onion.

-Now, this is the part of the seafood salad that I'm not sure if it's the same as hubby's sister's or not, but I really like the flavor of this dressing.
+Now, this is part of the creamy shrimp pasta salad that I'm not sure if it's the same as hubby's sister's or not, but I really like the flavor of this dressing.

 A bowl that has mayo, sugar, and ranch dressing for a pasta salad with seafood.

-In a small bowl, I mixed together with the mayo and ranch dressing with a little sugar.
-Make sure that the sugar is dissolved completly.
+In a small bowl, mix together with the mayonnaise and ranch dressing with a little sugar.
+Make sure that the sugar is dissolved completely.

 For the mayo, I did use real mayo and not miracle whip.
 If you use miracle whip you might want to add more sugar to help tame down the miracle whip some.

 With the dressing made, the pasta cooked, and all the goodies cut up.
-It's time to mix everything together in a large bowl, mixing until all ingredients are coated with this delicious dressing.
-Season to taste with salt and pepper.
+It's time to mix everything together in a large bowl, mixing until all ingredients are coated with this delicious creamy dressing.
+Season to taste with salt and pepper or even sprinkle a bit of Old Bay seasoning on.

 Seafood Salad on a white plate.

-Once all the ingredients are mixed together cover your bowl and refrigerate the salad until you are ready to serve it.
+Once all the ingredients are mixed together store in ana airtight container or cover your bowl with plastic wrap.
+Place it in the refrigerator until you are ready to serve it this amazing side dish recipe.
 This salad goes great with my Sloppy Joes or a good hamburger.
+Or allow this crab and shrimp pasta salad to stand on its own for a light and satisfying meal.

-This Seafood pasta salad is a great potluck recipe or for a long weekend at home.
-I like to make this recipe during the summer for long holiday weekends.
+This crab and shrimp seafood pasta salad is a great potluck recipe for a long weekend at home.
+I like to make this recipe during the summer for long holiday weekends or to bring along to summer bbqs.

-Hope you enjoy this Seafood Pasta Salad as much as we do.
+Hope you enjoy this delicious salad that is loaded with imitation crab, shrimp, and pasta as much as we do.

 • Italian Pasta Salad